-Man charged with murder over ‘stranger attack’ as woman killed ten minutes from home
+Man charged with murder and attempted rape after woman killed ten minutes from home

 A 29-year-old man has been charged with the murder of aspiring lawyer Zara Aleena, who was ambushed in a ‘stranger attack’ in Ilford.

-Jordan McSweeney, of no fixed abode, has also been charged with attempted rape and robbery.
+Jordan McSweeney, of no fixed abode, has also been charged with attempted rape and robbery following the killing of the “beloved” 35-year-old.

-Ms Aleena, 35, was found suffering from serious injuries in the early hours of Sunday morning by members of the public on Cranbrook Road, East London.
+Ms Aleena was found suffering from serious injuries in the early hours of Sunday morning by members of the public on Cranbrook Road, East London.

 Chief Supt Stuart Bell said that there was no evidence that any weapons had been used in the attack, which left Ms Aleena with significant head injuries.

+In a moving tribute, Ms Aleena’s family said that Ms Aleena had loved to walk everywhere and called for more to be done to prevent violence against women and girls.

-Ms Aleena’s family issued a statement on Tuesday saying that her “tragic, brutal, inhumane death... has no place in this society.”
+“Zara believed that a woman should be able to walk home,” they said.
+In a statement on Tuesday they said that her “tragic, brutal, inhumane death... has no place in this society.”

 “She was attacked at 2:17am on Sunday 26th June as she walked home.
 She was ten minutes away from home.”